Mikeg542/talnet-learn-react/README.md

 -   add button to sort A->Z / Z->A for the meal list

 -   Add an input field filter that hides categories that dont match the entered text (aka search Veg just displays vegetarian and vegan)

+Note: recommended package for API calls is axios